Scheme

 Usage from JS

 You rarely need to construct scheme URLs by hand.
-The navigate() function builds them for you:
+The navigate() function builds them for you.
+See Multi-page Navigation for common navigation patterns (passing data, closing pages, etc.).

 import { navigate } from 'sparkling-navigation';